contember/docs/docs/guides/superface.md

 superface new slack "send message to channel"
 ```

-The CLI will then instruct us to run the following:
+The CLI will then instruct us to run the map command.
+Please note your file names may differ from ours and running the commands the CLI outputs is the way to go.

 ```bash
 superface map slack chat-communication/post-message